-Meg Waite Clayton is the nationally bestselling author of four novels: THE WEDNESDAY SISTERS, THE FOUR MS. BRADWELLS, THE LANGUAGE OF LIGHT, (all from Random House/Ballantine and all major book club picks), and the forthcoming THE WEDNESDAY DAUGHTERS (July 2013).
+Meg Waite Clayton is the New York Times bestselling author of four novels: THE WEDNESDAY SISTERS, THE FOUR MS. BRADWELLS, THE LANGUAGE OF LIGHT, (all from Random House/Ballantine and all major book club picks), and the forthcoming THE WEDNESDAY DAUGHTERS (July 16).
 Her novels have been translated into languages from German to Lithuanian to Chinese.
 She’s written for The Los Angeles Times, The San Jose Mercury News, Writer's Digest, Runner's World, The Literary Review and public radio.
 Her "After the Debate" on Forbes online was praised as "[t]he absolute best story about women’s issues stemming from the second Presidential debate."
 An Order of the Coif graduate of the University Michigan Law School, she has been Tennessee Williams Scholar and a finalist for the Bellwether Prize.
 She lives with her family in Palo Alto. www.megwaiteclayton.com

 The Four Ms. Bradwells will be released in paperback December 27, 2011.
 Meg is a work on a new novel to be published by Random House's Ballantine Books in 2013.